Lydia-tech/tech-blog/README.md

 You will first need to set up your tech-blog database.

-Open the SQL CLI by running "mysql -u root -p" and entering your password Then run the command to create the database:
+Open the SQL CLI by running "mysql -u root -p" and entering your password.
+Then run the command to create the database:
 "source db/schema.sql"